 Until 2020, we heard over and over again that a Kia Carnival hybrid is coming to market.
-Since 2021, we see there are also rumors of a Kia Carnival EV.
+In 2021, we see there were also rumors of a Kia Carnival EV.
+Now, as 2022 is coming to a close, word out there is that a hydrogen-powered Kia Carnival FCEV is also on the roadmap.
+Take a look at what we know about these future electrified MPVs so far:

 In a piece published on November 4, 2021, ETNews reported that the AutoLand plant in Gwangmyeong would be at the center of the Kia electric vehicle strategy.
 It suggested that the Kia EV9 will roll out of this factory.
 Additionally, it claimed that Kia plans to convert the fourth-gen Carnival into hybrid and electric models.
 AutoLand Gwangmyeong is the mother plant of the gasoline and diesel Carnival.